 To run this example in ArtiSynth, select All demos > tutorial > PointPlaneForces from the Models menu.
-When run, the particle will drop and bounce off the planes (Figure 3.30), finally coming to rest along the line where they intersect.
+When run, the particle will drop and bounce off the planes (Figure 3.32), finally coming to rest along the line where they intersect.

-This model does not include damping, and so damping effects are due entirely to the default implicit integrator then the ball will continue to bounce during the simulation.
+This model does not include damping, and so damping effects are due entirely to the default implicit integrator ConstrainedBackwardEuler.
+If the integrator is changed to an explicit one, using a directive such as then the ball will continue to bounce during the simulation.